-Accommodate responsible growth in Ranch/Rangeland areas that reflects infrastructure, groundwater, and suitability limitations by establishing a minimum average lot size of at least 20 acres.
-Incentivize the conservation of larger, contiguous tracts of Ranch/Rangeland by allowing for smaller lot sizes in conjunction with the use of conservation subdivisions and lot size averaging.
+Accommodate growth in Rural Areas areas that reflects infrastructure, groundwater, and suitability limitations.
+Encourage the conservation of larger, contiguous tracts of land by considering a minimum average lot size of at least 20 acres and allowing for smaller lot sizes in conjunction with the land use guidelines on page 72 and 73.